 Using RNA interference technology, scientists have discovered a network of genes that could serve as new therapeutic targets for Parkinson's disease as well as other diseases characterized by mitochondrial damage.

 Amidst a challenging R&D environment, Atlanta-based Biota Pharmaceuticals has dumped its preclinical antibiotics program, saying that it will continue to seek out licensing agreements and other deals to advance the development of its candidates.

 Eli Lilly and the nonprofit Project A.L.S. are teaming up to boost the pipeline of potential drugs for amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig' disease.

-A DNA cancer vaccine developed by Blue Bell, PA-based Inovio Pharmaceuticals caused tumor cell death and increased the rate of survival in animal studies.
+A DNA vaccine developed by Blue Bell, PA-based Inovio Pharmaceuticals induced robust and durable immune responses against the deadly MERS coronavirus in a preclinical model.

 Austrian researchers have discovered a compound that may be able to activate a protein in the body to trigger fat burning.

 The antidote for Alzheimer's may be hidden in two common herbs.
 A study conducted at Saint Louis University found that enhanced extracts derived from antioxidants in spearmint and rosemary improved learning and memory in mice.